 The document refers to a “broader flexibilisation of law”.
 It suggests that some administrative authorities may have preferred to ban the vessel not because of applicable legal criteria, but out of fear of political and media risk linked to the war in Ukraine and the campaigns conducted against Shtandart.

-In summary, Shtandart would be a heritage vessel specifically targeted, and the victim of a weakening of the rule of law in a context of conflict.
+In summary, the Shtandart would be a heritage sailing ship specifically targeted, portrayed as a victim of a weakening of the rule of law in times of conflict.
+Other interpretations of this text, which is relatively unclear and lacking substantial factual documentation, may nevertheless legitimately be formulated.

-The examination of the grounds invoked for the application of restrictive measures to this vessel cannot be limited to their presentation by the party concerned.
-It requires a broader interrogation of the relationship between culture and politics as analysed in studies of soft power.
+However, examining the reasons underlying restrictive measures against this vessel cannot be limited to their presentation by the party concerned.
+It requires a broader interrogation of the relationship between culture and politics as analysed in works on soft power.

 II.
 The myth of cultural neutrality

-The core of the argument consists in marketing Shtandart as a purely historical and educational project strictly separated from contemporary political dimensions.
-However, these are elements of discourse identified in the literature on Russian soft power.
+The core of the argument consists in marketing the Shtandart as a purely historical and educational project strictly separated from contemporary political dimensions.
+But this type of claim has already been challenged in the literature on Russian soft power.
 Edward Said notes that:

 “Culture is never innocent; it is always involved in relations of power.”

-This dichotomy has also been questioned in a Diploweb publication on hybrid influence dynamics related to this vessel [1].
+This dichotomy has also been criticised in the Diploweb publication on hybrid influence dynamics related to this vessel [1].

-The issue is not only the nature of Peter the Great’s frigate replica, but the imperial imaginaries it conveys, the symbolic representations it shapes, and its effects in the public sphere.
+The issue is not limited to the nature of Peter the Great’s frigate replica; it also concerns the imperial imaginaries it conveys, the symbolic representations it shapes, and its effects in the public space.
+This articulation between cultural project and political dimension appears in certain statements by Vladimir Martus.
+Interviewed in July 2018 by Natalya Aryaeva, the captain and owner of the Shtandart himself stated:

-With the war in Ukraine, Shtandart cannot therefore be reduced to a neutral vehicle of transmission.
+With the war in Ukraine, the Shtandart therefore cannot be reduced to a neutral vector of transmission.

-While the links between culture and politics are widely acknowledged, some authors and analyses go further, viewing Russian culture as a structuring factor in the conflict in Ukraine.
+While the links between culture and politics are widely acknowledged, some authors and studies go further, considering Russian culture itself as a structuring factor of the conflict in Ukraine.

 [1] Bernard Grua, “Russia.
 From soft power to hybrid warfare: case study of Russian influence in Europe (the Shtandart),” Diploweb, 25 November 2025.